What’s New in Non-Hodgkin Lymphoma Research and Treatment?

-Scientists are making a lot of progress in understanding how changes in DNA can cause normal lymphocytes to develop into lymphoma cells.
-This is providing insight into why these cells may grow too rapidly, live too long, and not develop into mature cells that take part in normal immune reactions.
-Once this is understood, drugs may be developed that block this process.
+Scientists are making a lot of progress in understanding how changes in the DNA inside normal lymphocytes can cause them to develop into lymphoma cells.
+Once this is understood, drugs may be developed that block these processes.

-Progress in understanding DNA changes in lymphoma has already provided improved and highly sensitive tests for detecting this disease.
-Such tests can identify lymphoma cells based on changes such as chromosome translocations or rearrangements or specific gene mutations.
+Progress in understanding DNA changes in lymphoma cells has already led to improved and highly sensitive tests for detecting this disease.
 Some of these tests are already in use, and others are being developed.
 They may be used to:

 - Detect lymphoma cells in a biopsy sample